AANovokhatskiy/pyscarcopula/docs/api/diagnostics.md

 worker-owned vine with the same structure and requested fitting settings, applies the R-vine Rosenblatt transform, and recomputes the Cramer-von Mises statistic.
-Static exact built-in edges use the native Rosenblatt runtime; unsupported or dynamic edges use the preserved Python transform without changing the result schema or random-stream policy.
+Supported static and dynamic exact built-in edges use the mandatory native Rosenblatt traversal.
+Unknown edge types raise `NativeUnsupported`; there is no Python numerical fallback.
+Dynamic traversals preserve each edge strategy and its fitted settings, with explicit OU grid overrides applied only to OU edges.

 The returned `BootstrapGoFResult` exposes `statistic`, the calibrated `pvalue`, `bootstrap_statistics`, `n_bootstrap`, and